 In addition to course work, all doctoral degree students are expected to perform 2-3 separate laboratory rotations during the first year (MEDS 6496).
 Students who want to explore research in Neuroscience are encouraged to perform these rotations in laboratories of Neuroscience Graduate Program faculty.
-Students should confer with their first year Faculty Advisors in choosing a laboratory for rotation research.
+Students should confer with their first year Faculty Advisors in choosing a laboratory for a research rotation (see link of available faculty).
 Students on assistantships from the Graduate Program Committee must obtain permission from their first year advisors to register for laboratory rotation.
 Registration requires a lab rotation form.

 It should be recognized that research rotations are a combination of two components: 1) The work obligation for the graduate research assistantship that provides the student’s stipend and tuition waiver; 2) A graded course (MEDS 6496) for which students earn 1 credit in each semester of the first year.
 The laboratory of the rotation research project will become the student’s home base during this time of exciting exploration.
 Thus, when students are not in class, they will be in the laboratory working on the rotation research project.
 Balancing the demands of course work and the rotation research is essential to a successful laboratory rotation.
 At the end of the semester, students present a short talk (15 min) to fellow students and faculty describing the background, goals, and findings of the rotation research project.